PCT Southbound Gear List & Strategy 2025

 We recommend starting any thru hike with a good base fitness level.
 Ideally, you’d spend some time building your thru-hiking-specific fitness.

-The following is my gear list as it applies to a southbound hike.
-We' also list a PCT Ultralight Gear List and PCT Comfort Gear List in our PCT Gear Strategy story.
+The following is a discussion of the gear I used on my southbound hike.
+Alternatively, check out our PCT Ultralight Gear List and PCT Comfort Gear List from our PCT Gear Strategy story.

 Like most southbounders, I changed out gear for the colder conditions in the Sierra.
 I used the hike to try out some new gear, like a fanny pack and different shelters.